anagomesdesign/personal-page/README.md

     - For examples on how to use NVM, check [this link](https://github.com/nvm-sh/nvm?tab=readme-ov-file#usage).

 ## Possible blockers

+- Seeing weird JSX Element errors?
+You might've forgotten to run `npm install (or npm i)`.
+Make sure to run it in the project root before starting your assignments.

 - Some requirements for HTML tags that are not enforced in pure HTML but are **required** in React.
   - When using tags without a child tag/content, you need to close them with a `/` at the end.